JoaoVictorCB/JoaoVictorCB/README.md

-## Olá!!
-Me chamo João Victor
+## Hi!
+My name is João Victor
 <hr>
-<p>Faz um bom tempo que possuo contato com tecnologia e desde sempre me interessei nesta área!</p>
+<p>I have had contact with technology for a long time, and I have always been interested in this area!</p>

 ✔️ Front-End

-✔️ Estudante de Typescript
+✔️ Studying Typescript

 <hr>